wmentzel/tutorials/install_ubuntu_using_luks_alongside_windows.md

 1. Shrink Windows partition as much as you like.

-1. Create two new partitions out of the new unallocated space.
+1. Create boot partition out of the new unallocated space.
+    - filesystem: FAT32 or ext4
-    - boot (fat32/ext4, boot flag set, 512MB)
+    - flags: boot
+    - size: 512 MB

+1. Create linux system partition out of remaining unallocated space.
+    - filesystem: exf4
-    - linux (exf4, as big as possible)
+    - size: as big as possible

 1. There should already be an ESP (EFI system partition).
     - filesystem: fat32
     - size: ~175MB
     - flags: boot, esp

-1. Find name of partition for linux
+1. Find the name of the future linux partition:

     ```
     lsblk
     ```
-    **This will be the mapping for further steps.
-The names are most likely different, depending on your system: ESP = sda1, boot partition = sda2, linux partition = sda3**
+    **The names are most likely different, depending on your system, but this will be the mapping for further steps: ESP = sda1, boot partition = sda2, linux partition = sda3**

 1. Encrypt partition
     ```